cboujoukos/CostFree/NOTES.md

 [DONE]-Change review "card" to a partial and prepend a new partial when user submits new review through jquery on activity show page

--Move all jquery code to its own js file in asset pipeline?
+[DONE]-Move all jquery code to its own js file in asset pipeline?
   -attach event listeners within a ready fn

+-catch errors with jquery, figure out how to display fields with errors when submitting form via jquery

 -Choose between handlebars helper vs prototype object method for date reformatting